Version 1.2 – 11/01/2020

 If you believe you have found a vulnerability in any one of our applications, we would very much appreciate it if you did not disclose it publicly but instead send an email to firstname.lastname@example.org.
-We have an internal Security Incident Response policy that dictates how we will handle, escalate, and communicate an incident.
+Please visit our vulnerability disclosure policy page for more info.

 We apply CIS hardening when building our AMIs used to deploy nodes.
 All systems are monitored and regularly scanned for vulnerabilities and anomalies.

 All commands run on a system, system, application component and application requests are all logged and shipped to our third-party logging aggregator encrypted with TLS.
-We use technologies such as Elasticsearch/Kibana, AWS Cloudtrail and Wazuh to provide an audit trail over our infrastructure and the our applications.
-Auditing allows to do ad-hoc security analysis, track changes made to our setup and audit access to every layer of our stack.
+We use technologies such as Elasticsearch to provide an audit trail over our infrastructure and the our applications.
+Auditing allows us to do ad-hoc security analysis, track changes made to our setup and audit access to every layer of our stack.

 Every microservice runs inside a well-defined Docker container that allows specific levels of access to select controllers.
 We use Docker to avoid erroneous instance-configuration changes, upgrades, and corruption that are common sources of security breaches.
 We employ a least-privilege philosophy for all of our services and employees.